f3-factory/F3com-data/cache/main.md

 # Cache

-This class represents F3's multi protocoll Cache engine.
+This class represents F3's multi protocol Cache engine.
 It supports [Memcache](http://memcached.org/), [WinCache](http://www.iis.net/downloads/microsoft/wincache-extension), [APC](http://php.net/manual/en/book.apc.php), [XCache](http://xcache.lighttpd.net/) and filesystem based caching.

-The Cache engine auto-detection is activated by setting the [Cache](quick-reference#cache) system var to `TRUE`.

-Caching is a powerful method to get more performance out of your application.
+Caching is a powerful way to get more performance out of your application.
 It is seamlessly integrated to all core and plugin features like [setting cached hive keys](base#set), [cache whole route responses](base#caching), DB Query caching or JS/CSS minification.
 There is also a good [user guide section about caching](optimization#cache-engine) you really should have read.

+The Cache engine is deactivated by default.
+To activate it, using an auto-detected cache backend, set the [CACHE](quick-reference#cache) system var to `TRUE`.
+See [load()](cache#load) function for additional configuration.

 Namespace: `\` <br/>
 File location: `lib/base.php`